sgeos/sgeos.github.io/_drafts/ion-dtn-as-a-service-on-freebsd.markdown

 categories: freebsd ion dtn
 ---
 This post covers installing ION DTN as a service on FreeBSD.
-The goal is to be able to start, stop and restart DTN-ION like any other service.
+The goal is to create an **iondtn** service that can be used like any other service.

 {% highlight sh %}
 service iondtn start